Boulder08/chunknorris/README.md

 **If you use deltaq-mode 6, make sure you feed 10-bit data into the encoder as the bias table is not yet normalized depending on the source bitdepth.**
 - Example: --deltaq-mode 1
 - Default: None

+**--tf**: Defines the enable-tf parameter in svt-av1.
+- Example: --tf 1
+- Default: 0

+**--cdef**: Defines the enable-cdef parameter in aomenc and svt-av1.
+- Example: --cdef 1
+- Default: 0

+**--restoration**: Defines the enable-restoration parameter in aomenc and svt-av1.
+- Example: --restoration 1
+- Default: 0

+**--scm**: Defines the scm parameter in svt-av1.
+- Example: --scm 1
+- Default: 2

+**--qm-min**: Defines the qm-min parameter in aomenc and svt-av1.
+- Example: --qm-min 9
+- Default: 5

+**--qm-max**: Defines the qm-max parameter in aomenc and svt-av1.
+- Example: --qm-max 15
+- Default: 9

 **--graintable-method**: Defines the automatic method for creating a Film Grain Synthesis grain table file using grav1synth.
 The table is then automatically applied while encoding.
 - --graintable-method 0 skips creation.